MayBakr/healthcare-consumption-dashboard/README.md

 * **High concentration of spend among few members.** The top 6 beneficiaries account for around 18M in payable amounts — nearly 21% of the total spend (85M).
 This signals a strong cost concentration within a small segment of the member base, pointing to potential high-risk or chronic cases that require closer monitoring.

-* **Service-level trends show concentration.** A few services make up the bulk of costs, with noticeable shifts in demand over time.
+* **Service-level trends show concentration.** a few services make up the bulk of costs, with noticeable shifts in demand over time.
+Users can also drill through to service details by beneficiary utilization for deeper insights.

      <img width="566" height="646" alt="image" src="https://github.com/user-attachments/assets/ea5b1a1d-9014-4931-bdf3-84fac7df815b" />